JohnBonnechappe/SolarSystemSimulator/README.md

 ✔ To run, just download the exe file and click on it.
 Or compile the source if you prefer.

+✔ Leave parameters in their default setting for a nice initial demo.

+✔ Parameters can be saved in a file then reloaded at any run.

 ✔ Advantages: This is great for seeing how objects of different mass affect each other, and how orbits can be raised, lowered, or rotated.
 It can also nicely show how a slingshot manouvre is done.

 🤷‍♂️ Limitations: it is a two dimentional model so the orbital planes can't be rotated out of the screen.
 The underlying physics model is crude so occasionally objects get scattered at wild angles.